elliotlozano/bollinger_band_trading_algo/README.md

 * [numpy](https://github.com/numpy/numpy) - For scientific computing in Python.

+* [finta](https://pypi.org/project/finta/) - For technical analysis and indicators in Pandas.

+* [btalib](https://pypi.org/project/bta-lib/) - For technical analysis and indicators in Pandas.

 * [os](https://docs.python.org/3/library/os.html) - For providing a portable way of using operating system dependent functionality.

 * [datetime](https://docs.python.org/3/library/datetime.html) - For supplying classes for manipulating dates and times.